kikrishn/Blog/_posts/2021-09-15-hilbert-spaces.md

 "hilbert basis".

 First, though, why should we care about inner products?
 How much extra structure does it _really_ buy us?
-The ansewr is: lots!
+The answer is: lots!

 As is so often the case in mathematics, _theorems_ in a concrete setting become _definitions_ in a more general setting, and once we do this much of the